volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

 ## Invert a Binary Search Tree

-Now, having the initial knowledge on the given topic, it is finally possible to proceed with inverting a Binary Search Tree.
+Now that one has the first knowledge of the given topic, it is finally possible to continue with the inversion of a Binary Search Tree.

-But first, what does it mean to invert a Binary Search Tree?
+But first of all: What does it mean to reverse a Binary Search Tree?

-Basically, it means to swap left and right children:
+Basically, it means swapping left and right children:

 ```javascript
 const invertTree = (tree) => {